It’s beginning to look a lot like Christmas!

 - tiny amount of polyester fiberfill (you could use a few cotton balls instead)

-- roughly 4 yards of cord for hanging loops (I’ll be using butcher’s twine)
+- roughly 4 yards of cord for hanging loops (I’ll be using baker’s twine)

 You Might Also Want. . .